LaShawn Merritt: Personal bests

 Merritt is one of only six men in history to have broken 20 seconds for the 200 metres and 44 seconds for the 400 metres, the other men being Michael Johnson, Isaac Makwala, Wayde Van Niekerk, Michael Norman, and Fred Kerley.

-His personal best of 43.65 seconds for the 400 metres, set in Beijing on 26 August 2015, is the fastest non-winning time in history.
+His personal best of 43.65 seconds for the 400 metres, set in Beijing on 26 August 2015, was the fastest non-winning time in history until the 2024 Olympic final where Matthew Hudson-Smith lowered this record to 43.44 seconds.

 Achievements

+Track records

+As of September 2024, Merritt holds the following track records for 200 metres and 400 metres.